The Raincoats (album)

-The Raincoats is the debut studio album by English rock band The Raincoats.
+The Raincoats is the debut album by English post-punk band the Raincoats.
 It was released on 21 November 1979 as one of the first records issued by the London-based independent label Rough Trade.
 The album is perhaps best known for its off-kilter cover of "Lola" by the Kinks.
-The album's sixth track, "The Void", was covered by Hole in 1994.

-In May 2010, the band performed the album in its entirety in London.

-In 2020, Rolling Stone ranked The Raincoats at number 398 in its list of the 500 Greatest Albums of All Time.
+The album peaked at number 5 on the UK Indie Chart.

+The album was ranked number 41 by Paste on their list of "The 50 Best Post-Punk Albums" (2016), number 39 by Treble on "The 100 Best Post-Punk Albums" (2018), number 6 by PopMatters in "The 50 Best Post-Punk Albums Ever" (2020), and number 398 by Rolling Stone on their list of the "500 Greatest Albums of All Time" (2020).

 Background

 In 1979, three of the four members were living in squats – Vicky Aspinall in Brixton, Gina Birch in Monmouth Road, Bayswater, where the band frequently rehearsed.
 The squatting culture informed the lifestyle and music of the band with an onus on improvisation and DIY.
 The band conveyed an egalitarian ethos in their early live performances: each member was positioned to have equal visual prominence on stage, and the band dressed in everyday punk fashion no different from the ordinary "street clothes" of the audience members.